json-schema-org/vocab-idl/git_workflow.md

     ```
     Use the `git push` command to push any further commits made on your local branch to a remote repository.

-4. Create a pull request from the branch of your forked repository to the `master` branch of the upstream repository and wait for the maintainers' review.
+4. Create a pull request from the branch of your forked repository to the `main` branch of the upstream repository and wait for the maintainers' review.